-- Several states have state-backed insurance programs that provide disaster-specific coverage to homeowners, and in some cases to renters and small businesses.
+- Like with SBA loan applications, several states have state-backed insurance programs that provide disaster-specific coverage to homeowners, and in some cases to renters and small businesses.

 - If you live in a floodplain, you may find it difficult to get flood insurance.
-The National Flood Insurance Program provides federal backing of flood insurance coverage to homeowners, renters, and business owners in such areas.
+The National Flood Insurance Program provides federal backing of flood insurance coverage to homeowners, renters, and business owners and their workers in such areas.

 Secure your household

 - Bolt heavy bookshelves to the wall, secure your chimney, reinforce your foundation, and take other key steps to help prevent personal injury and property loss in the event of an earthquake.